All Episodes

 Well, we did.

-We did blow up their monopoly.
+We did blow up their monopoly, but we just woke them up.

-But we just woke them up, they're angrier and they're meaner than they've ever been.
+They're angrier and they're meaner than they've ever been.

-If I thought that I wouldn't show up here anymore.
+If I thought that, I wouldn't show up here anymore.

-I still have that attitude about this program, and all of you, all of us together can end up being a force.
+And all of you, all of us together, can end up being a force.

 It wakes everybody up in this country.

-He thinks that he can do that in the Senate.
+And he thinks, and I know him, he thinks that he can do that in the Senate.

 And he may have higher office ambition.

-Because one thing about Senator Rubio do not doubt he is a genuine, legitimate conservative.
+Because one thing about Senator Rubio, do not doubt, he is a genuine, legitimate conservative.

-He may I wish we had been talking about tax reform, this and the other thing.
+I wish we had been talking about tax reform, this and the other thing.

 That was my point.